GinaQ/PythonCheatSheet/README.md

 Or utilize predefined functions…

 # Libraries are a collection of predefined functions.
-Some libraries are inherently available, others must be imported.
+Some libraries are inherently available, others must be imported. <br>
 Examples:

     # There is no need to import a library for the print function: